pingcap/tidb/docs/design/2022-02-25-skip-locked.md

 Since MySQL 8.0, `SELECT ...
 FOR UPDATE SKIP LOCKED` syntax is supported, which reads and locks the rows without waiting, and the locked rows will be removed from the resultset.
 Different from `SELECT ...
 FOR UPDATE NOWAIT`, this syntax never returns a locked error.

 ## Detailed Design

-Explain the design in enough detail that: it is reasonably clear how the feature would be implemented, corner cases are dissected by example, how the feature is used, etc.

-It's better to describe the pseudo-code of the key algorithm, API interfaces, the UML graph, what components are needed to be changed in this section.

-Compatibility is important, please also take into consideration, a checklist:

-- Compatibility with other features, like partition table, security&privilege, collation&charset, clustered index, async commit, etc.
-- Compatibility with other internal components, like parser, DDL, planner, statistics, executor, etc.
-- Compatibility with other external components, like PD, TiKV, TiFlash, BR, TiCDC, Dumpling, TiUP, K8s, etc.
-- Upgrade compatibility
-- Downgrade compatibility

 ### Planner

 The parser of TiDB already supports `SELECT ...
 FOR UPDATE SKIP LOCKED` syntax, however, such lock type will be processed the same as `SELECT` syntax.
 The planner should handle this syntax and optimize it as a for-update read.